 Voting by the Executive Board

-The press release reporting the decision of the Executive Board also contains brief information on whether any of the members has entered a reservation against the decision, as well as their reasons for doing so.
+The press release reporting the decision of the Executive Board from the monetary policy meeting also contains brief information on whether any of the members has entered a reservation against the decision, as well as their reasons for doing so.

-Approximately five working days after a monetary policy meeting, the minutes of the meeting are published, and these show how each board member reasoned when the decision was taken.
-The minutes clarify whether and in what way the opinions of the members of the Executive Board differ.
-Once the minutes have been published, members can also publicly express their own views on the decision.
-This highlights the members' individual responsibility, which also makes it easier to evaluate monetary policy.
+Approximately five working days after a monetary policy meeting, the minutes are published, setting out the reasoning behind each member's decision.
+The minutes will make it clearer if and how members' views differ.
+Once the minutes are published, the members can also publicly express their own views on the decision.
+This clarifies their individual responsibilities, which also facilitates an evaluation of monetary policy.

 Was this information helpful?
 After your answear a textbox appears